elementary-data/elementary-tutorial/README.md

 ## Elementary Tutorial

-This repository is part of Elementary tutorial for using Elementary's dbt package and Elementary's `edr`.
+This repository is part of the Elementary Tutorial.

+The tutorial walks you through Elementary’s testing features, reporting and the `EDR` tool.

 To access the tutorial guide please click [here](https://docs.elementary-data.com/guides/tutorial).